queens car accident lawyer keetick sanchez (1)

 Financial Protection in Accidents with Uninsured Drivers

 One of the primary benefits of uninsured motorist coverage is the financial protection it offers when you are involved in an accident with a driver who does not have insurance.
 Without this coverage, you may find yourself responsible for covering medical expenses, vehicle repairs, and other costs out of pocket.
 This situation can be financially devastating, as the uninsured driver typically lacks the means to pay for your losses.
-UM coverage steps in to fill this gap, ensuring that you are not left without recourse and can recover the necessary funds to address your injuries and damages.

 Coverage for Hit-and-Run Accidents